osm-codes/Sfc4q/README.md

 Therefore, we are interested in any SFC that is valid for indexing hierarchical grid of refinement-ratio-4 quadrilateral cells, abbreviated **SFC-4q**, or *Sfc4q* as adopted in the project's name and classes names.

 In this project we are also interested in [geocodes](https://en.wikipedia.org/wiki/Geocode) obtained by labeling the SFC indexes,  expressing it in human-readable **hierarchical codes**.
-The hierarchy of the code is illustrated above as the commom prefix (e.g. `2` in `20` and `23`) that emerges in uith the base4 representation.
+The hierarchy of the code is illustrated above as the commom prefix (e.g. `2` in `20` and `23`) that emerges in with the base4 representation.

 ## Framework organization